Cumberland City Council acknowledges the significant and lasting impact that abuse can have on children and young people.

 Child abuse and neglect can be classified in many different forms including physical abuse, sexual abuse, neglect, emotional abuse and psychological harm.

-For a detailed reference on this topic, please refer to the Child at Risk of Harm and Neglect information on the Family and Community Services website.
+For a detailed reference on this topic, please refer to the Child at Risk of Harm and Neglect information on the Department of Communities and Justice website.

 If you need help now